New insights and perspectives on the natural gradient method: Constructing Practical Natural Gradient Methods, and the Critical Role of Damping

-Choosing the learning rate schedule can be difficult.
-There are adaptive schemes which are largely heuristic in nature \citep{natural_efficient} and some non-adaptive prescriptions such as $\alpha_k = c/k$, which have certain theoretical convergence guarantees in the stochastic setting, but which won't necessarily work well in practice.
+Choosing the step-size schedule can be difficult.
+There are adaptive schemes which are largely heuristic in nature \citep{natural_efficient} and some non-adaptive prescriptions such as $\alpha_k = \rho/k$ for some constant $\rho$, which have certain theoretical convergence guarantees in the stochastic setting, but which won't necessarily work well in practice.

-Ideally, we would want to apply the natural gradient method with infinitesimally small steps and produce a smooth idealized path through the space of realizable distributions .
-But since this is usually impossible in practice, and we don't have access to any other simple description of the class of distributions parameterized by $\theta$ that we could work with more directly, we must take non-negligible discrete steps in the given parameter space\footnote{In principle, we could move to a much more general class of distributions, such as those given by some non-parametric formulation, where we could work directly with the distributions themselves.
+In principle, we could apply the natural gradient method with infinitesimally small steps and produce a smooth idealized path through the space of realizable distributions .
+But since this is usually impossible in practice, and we don't have access to any other simple description of the class of distributions parameterized by $\theta$ that we could work with more directly, our only option is to take non-negligible discrete steps in the given parameter space\footnote{In principle, we could move to a much more general class of distributions, such as those given by some non-parametric formulation, where we could work directly with the distributions themselves.
 But even assuming such an approach would be practical from a computational efficiency standpoint, we would lose the various advantages that we get from working with powerful parametric models like neural networks.
 In particular, we would lose their ability to generalize to unseen data by modeling the ``computational process" which explains the data, instead of merely using smoothness and locality to generalize.}.

 The fundamental problem with simple schemes such as the one in eqn.~\ref{eqn:ng_simple_opt} is that they implicitly assume that the natural gradient is a good direction to follow over non-negligible distances in the original parameter space, which will not be true in general.
 Traveling along a straight line in the original parameter space will not yield a straight line in distribution space, and so the resulting path may instead veer far away from the target that the natural gradient originally pointed towards.
 This is illustrated in Figure \ref{fig:geo_diag}.